Yasminem2022/bikesharing/README.md

 - Show the number of bike trips for each type of user and gender for each day of the week.

 ## Results
-The following visualizations help to soldify the proposal:
+The following visualizations from my [Tableau Story](https://public.tableau.com/app/profile/yasmine4678/viz/NYCCitiBike_16607880136500/BikeTripAnalysis?publish=yes) help to soldify the proposal:

 ![One](checkoutimesforusers.png)